Molise is the last undiscovered region in Italy. The region is wild and untouched and just amazing to explore.

 Molise is a quiet and untouched region in Italy that offers you solitude.
-Whether your soul searching or just need peace away from the craziness that is out of everyday lives, Molise offers all of this.
+Whether you are soul-searching or just need peace away from the craziness that is out of everyday lives, Molise offers all of this.

-With one of the lowest population densities in all of Italy, solitude, wilderness, and heck even brown bears await you!
+With one of the lowest population densities in all of Italy, solitude, wilderness, and heck even brown bears and wild boars await you!
 Don’t worry…they’re friendly….and only found in selected areas…or so I hear!

 Related Reading: Cinque Terre & Beyond Hiking Tour in Italy

-Molise is small and it is made up of many small towns that scatter the region.
-There about 136 in total but only 106 are populated.
+The provincial town of Molise is small and it is made up of many small towns that scatter the region.
+There are about 136 in total but only 106 are populated.
 The region’s economy survives on agriculture, with small farm holdings that produce high-quality products being the main activity.